spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 When you create an account, we recommend creating another user to execute everyday tasks and give to that user sufficient rights to create the cluster, avoiding to use the root user credentials to perform it.

-When you login in GCP, you need to create a project.
+When you login in GCP, you need to [create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
 To do that navigate to the *IAM & Admin* section and select *manage Resources* to enter into the page to manage the project, the folder and the organization.
 From there you can crate a folder, create or edit a project, and assign a project to an organization.
-Create a project for this tutorial.

-In order to allow Palette to manage the cloud resource for you, you need to grant the access to the two management API: *Cloud Resource Manager API* and *Compute Engine API*.
+In order to allow Palette to manage the cloud resource for you, you need to grant the access to the two management API: **Cloud Resource Manager API** and **Compute Engine API**.

 To enable *Cloud Resource Manager API*, enter in *APIs & Services* section, select *Enable APIs & Services* from the panel on the left, and click on *+ Enable APIs and Services* on the top of the page.
 Search for *Cloud Resource Manager API*, enter into the product details and enable it.

-Your API should now be enabled.

 ![gcp how to enable cloud resource manager api](deploy-k8s-cluster/gcp/cloud_resource_manager_api.png)

 To enable *Compute Engine API*, enter in *APIs & Services* section, select *Enable APIs & Services* from the panel on the left, and click on *+ Enable APIs and Services* on the top of the page.
 Search for *Compute Engine API*, enter into the product details and enable it.

-Your API should now be enabled.

 ![gcp how to enable compute engine api](deploy-k8s-cluster/gcp/computer_engine_api.png)